Understand the Software Development Life Cycle (SDLC), a process used by the software industry to design, develop, and test high-quality software.

 Users should be able to contact and receive support in a fast and timely manner.

-Customer service is often the most important element of user-friendly software.
+Customer service is often the most crucial element of user-friendly software.

 Subscribe to learn more about Hiring